opencv/opencv/modules/ml/doc/mldata.rst

     :param filename: The input file name

 While reading the data, the method tries to define the type of variables (predictors and responses): ordered or categorical.
 If a value of the variable is not numerical (except for the label for a missing value), the type of the variable is set to ``CV_VAR_CATEGORICAL``.
 If all existing values of the variable are numerical, the type of the variable is set to ``CV_VAR_ORDERED``.
-So, the default definition of variables types works correctly for all cases except the case of a categorical variable with numerical class labeles.
+So, the default definition of variables types works correctly for all cases except the case of a categorical variable with numerical class labels.
 In this case, the type ``CV_VAR_ORDERED`` is set.
 You should change the type to ``CV_VAR_CATEGORICAL`` using the method :ocv:func:`CvMLData::change_var_type`.
 For categorical variables, a common map is built to convert a string class label to the numerical class label.
 Use :ocv:func:`CvMLData::get_class_labels_map` to obtain this map.

 Also, when reading the data, the method constructs the mask of missing values.
-For example, values are egual to `'?'`.
+For example, values are equal to `'?'`.

 CvMLData::get_values
 --------------------